Market

 judgment, were of most significance in our audit of the financial

-statements of the current period.
-These matters were addressed
+statements of the current year.
+These matters were addressed in

 and in forming our opinion thereon, and we do not provide a